EthanCarollo/dragon-ball-card-tactics/readme.md

 - Ensure all external assets are properly imported and configured as outlined in the project documentation.
 - Use Unity's built-in package manager to resolve any missing dependencies.

+### Disclaimer

+This game is a fan-made project based on the Dragon Ball franchise, which is owned by Toei Animation, Shueisha, and Akira Toriyama.
+I do not own any rights to the characters, story, or any other intellectual property associated with Dragon Ball.

+This project is created for non-commercial, fan appreciation purposes only.
+It is not endorsed, approved, or affiliated with the official Dragon Ball creators.

+If requested by the copyright holders, I will remove or modify the game accordingly.